Climate change in Utah: Water availability

-"The changing climate is likely to increase the need for water but reduce the supply.
-Rising temperatures increase the rate at which water evaporates (or transpires) into the air from soils, plants, and surface waters.
-Soils are likely to be drier in most of the state, so irrigated farmland would need more water.
-But less water is likely to be available, because precipitation is unlikely to increase as much as evaporation".
+With the changing climate, there will be an increased need for water as the supply shrinks.
+As temperatures rise, the rate of water evaporation into the air from soils, plants, and surface waters will increase.
+Therefore, soils are more likely to be drier across the state, resulting in the irrigated farmland needing water.
+But, at the same time, there will be less water will be avalible, as precipitation is unlikely to have the same increase as much as evaporation.